EGPostema/DrawerDissect/README.md

   <img src="https://github.com/user-attachments/assets/6ae70348-f612-48e2-bc27-1353f11941ec" width="300">
 </div>

 **Recommendation for Other Users**
-- At the VERY LEAST, drawers should have some way to **organize specimens into taxonomic units**.
+- At the VERY LEAST, drawers should have some **visually distinct** way to **organize specimens into taxonomic units**.
-- Those taxonomic units should also be **labeled in a top-down visible way**.
+- Those taxonomic units should also be **labeled** in a top-down visible way.
-- Other organizational methods that may require different models / sets of models.
+- Other organizational methods that may require different models.
+- Drawers with non-organized specimens should **skip all tray-related steps** in the pipeline.

 ### 1. Choose Your Model Approach